 - Completed application.
 This must be received by December 1 for admission the following September, and includes a mandatory application fee that must be paid online.

-- Be sure to fill out the Statement of Purpose portion of the online application.
-The Diversity Statement is optional.
+- Be sure to fill out the Academic Statement portion of the online application.
+The Personal Statement is optional.

 - Writing sample such as a research paper demonstrating the applicant's abilities and interests.
 Sample must be under 30 pages long and must be submitted online.
 Writing samples sent directly to the department will not be accepted.